IntelliSenseIoT/XserverIoTOnboardTask.github.io/examples/12 Logging SQL Server from OnobardTask.md

-# Example 12 - Logging SQL Server from OnboardTask
+# Example 12 - Logging to SQL Server from OnboardTask

 In this example below, we log from OnboardTask to SQL Server.
 The first step is to query the SQL server connection parameters (previously set with IoT Explorer).
 After that We send the data of a water meter (in this example a virtual meter) to the SQL database.